 The estimated surplus or deficit in respect of Council Tax at the end of each year is required to be distributed to or financed by the District Council, Oxfordshire County Council and the Thames Valley Police Authority in the following financial year in accordance with the relative amounts of precepts and demands on the Collection Fund.
 Community charge surpluses or deficits are dealt with purely by the District Council.
-The distribution of the estimated deficit at 31 March 2012 is shown in the Collection Fund Appropriations Account.
+The distribution of the estimated deficit at 31 March 2013 is shown in the Collection Fund Appropriations Account.

-Annual Governance Statement
+Annual Governance Statement 2012/13

-Scope of Responsibility
+1. Scope of responsibility

+- 1.1.
 West Oxfordshire District Council is responsible for ensuring that its business is conducted in accordance with the law and proper standards, and that public money is safeguarded and properly accounted for, and used economically, efficiently and effectively.
-West Oxfordshire District Council also has a duty under the Local Government Act 1999 to make arrangements to secure continuous improvement in the way in which its functions are exercised, having regard to a combination of economy, efficiency and effectiveness.

-In discharging this overall responsibility, West Oxfordshire District Council is also responsible for proper arrangements for the governance of its affairs, which facilitates the effective exercise of functions and which includes arrangements for the management of risk.

-The Accounts and Audit Regulations 2011 Regulation 4 (3) formally requires local authorities to prepare an Annual Governance Statement.
+West Oxfordshire District Council also has a duty under the Local Government Act 1999 to make arrangements to secure continuous improvement in the way in which its functions are exercised, having regard to a combination of economy, efficiency and effectiveness. - 1.2.
+In discharging this overall responsibility, West Oxfordshire District Council is responsible for putting in place proper arrangements for the governance of its affairs, facilitating the effective exercise of its functions, and which includes arrangements for the management of risk. - 1.3.
+West Oxfordshire District Council has approved and adopted a code of corporate governance, which is consistent with the principles of the CIPFA/SOLACE Framework Delivering Good Governance in Local Government.
+This statement explains how West Oxfordshire District Council has complied with the code and also meets the requirements of Accounts and Audit (England) Regulations 2011, regulation 4(3), which requires all relevant bodies to prepare an annual governance statement.

-The Purpose of the Governance Framework
+2. The purpose of the governance framework

-The governance statement covers all significant corporate systems, processes and controls, spanning the range of an authority's activities, including in particular those to ensure that:

-- The authority's policies are implemented; - High-quality services are delivered efficiently and effectively; - The authority's values and ethical standards are met; - Laws and regulations are complied with; - Required processes are adhered to; - Financial statements and other published performance information are accurate and reliable; and - Human, financial, environmental and other resources are managed efficiently and effectively.

-The governance statement includes all components in the system of internal control.
-The system of internal control is designed to manage risk to a reasonable level rather than eliminate all risk of failure to achieve policies aims and objectives; it can therefore only provide reasonable and not absolute assurance of effectiveness.

-The system of internal control is based on an ongoing process designed to identify and prioritise the risks to the achievement of West Oxfordshire District Council's policies aims and objectives, to evaluate the likelihood of those risks being realised and the impact should they be realised, and to manage them efficiently, effectively and economically.

-The Corporate Management Team (including the SI51 Officer), the Monitoring Officer and all operational Heads of Service have each signed an assurance statement that adequate controls are in place for 2011-12.
+- 2.1.
+The governance framework comprises the systems and processes, culture and values by which the authority is directed and controlled and its activities through which it accounts to, engages with and leads its communities.
+It enables the authority to monitor the achievement of its strategic objectives and to consider whether those objectives have led to the delivery of appropriate services and value for money. - 2.2.
+The system of internal control is a significant part of that framework and is designed to manage risk to a reasonable level.
+It cannot eliminate all risk of failure to achieve policies, aims and objectives and can therefore only provide reasonable and not absolute assurance of effectiveness.
+The system of internal control is based on an ongoing process designed to identify and prioritise the risks to the achievement of West Oxfordshire District Council's policies, aims and objectives, to evaluate the likelihood and potential impact of those risks being realised, and to manage them efficiently, effectively and economically.
+The Corporate Management Team (including the S151 Officer), the Monitoring Officer and all operational Heads of Service have each signed an assurance statement that adequate controls are in place for 2012-13.
+An adequate system of internal control has been in place at West Oxfordshire District Council for the year ending 31 March 2013.

-An adequate system of internal control has been in place at West Oxfordshire District Council for the year ending 31 March 2012.
+2.3.
+The governance framework has been in place at West Oxfordshire District Council for the year ended 31 March 2013 and up to the date of approval of the statement of accounts.